ABuarque/huffman/README.md

 	+ Element not found in array: ***return ERR(A constant defined as -1)***
 	+ Element not found in other data structures with pointer objects: ***NULL***

++ Miscellaneous: No C99 Code shall be allowed with risk of an issue being opened!!!

 # Contributors
 	+ Arquimedes Vinicius (https://github.com/arqui456)
 	+ Aurélio Buarque (https://github.com/ABuarque)